 The 7th Avenue (known as La Septima) separates Quinta Camacho from Zona G. It’s one of my favorites in the city because of how charming it is!
-The architecture in the neighborhood is completely different from the rest of Bogotá as it was constructed in the mid 20th century modeling British architecture.
-It’s the type of neighborhood that you can stroll around and stop in one of the many coffee shops, restaurants, or bars.
-If you’re interested in staying in this neighborhood I recommend Casa Legado ($$$), Republica Hostel ($), or this fabulous apartment property ($$).
+The architecture in the neighborhood is completely different from the rest of Bogotá as it was constructed in the mid-20th century modeling British architecture.
+It’s the type of neighborhood where you can stroll around and stop in one of the many coffee shops, restaurants, or bars.
+If you’re interested in staying in this neighborhood I recommend Casa Legado ($$$) or Republica Hostel ($).

 La Macarena is an interesting eclectic neighborhood in Bogotá that is famous for its laidback bohemian vibe and an international variety of dining options like Argentinian empanadas, Spanish tapas, Peruvian cuisine, and of course delicious Colombian food.
 There aren’t a whole lot of places to stay in this neighborhood, but if you’re looking to stay here the best hotels include this two-bedroom apartment ($$) and Hotel Ibis Bogotá Museo ($$).

 Get to know Bogotá during an urban food tour with us!